 For more than half a century, Mount Sinai Brooklyn has been dedicated to community health.
 Our doctors, nurses, and other health care professionals strive to bring the most advanced care to residents of Brooklyn.

 - 1953 - A vacant parcel of about 18,000 square feet on the northeast side of Kings Highway, between East 32nd Street and New York Avenue in Brooklyn, is assembled for improvement with a two-story nursing home.

-- 1955 - Samuel Berson, MD, a specialist in Allergy and Immunology, incorporated 3201 Kings Highway and was the original founder and owner of the proprietary Kings Highway Hospital.
+- 1954/55 - Samuel L. Berson, MD, a specialist in allergy and immunology, opens a nursing home at 3201 Kings Highway.
+He later incorporates it and founds the Kings Highway Hospital.

-- 2014 - (January 2014) hospital name was changed to Mount Sinai Beth Israel Brooklyn
+- 2014 - Hospital name is changed to Mount Sinai Beth Israel Brooklyn.

 - 2015 - Hospital name is changed to Mount Sinai Brooklyn.